bahtiyartan/troia/docs/25Operators.rst

 		SOURCESTR = DESTDATETIME; /* string is now '25.11.1984 00:00:00'  */

 Here is as simple table that shows casting operation between source and destination simple types.
-In this table x-axis shows destination variable type and y-axis shows source variable type.This conversion table is valid for both of MOVE and assingment operetor.
+In this table x-axis shows destination variable type and y-axis shows source variable type.This conversion table is valid for both of MOVE and assignment operator.

 +---+--------+-----------+-----------+-----------+---------------+-----------+-----------+
 |            | DESTINATION VARIABLE TYPE                                                 |